Unexpected Burnout in Graduate School

 But, that shift didn’t occur overnight.

-With help from his family, doctors, friends, and our support group for PhD students, he was able to figure out the one habit that prevented burnout for him.
+With help from his family our support group for PhD students, Mike committed to one “non-negotiable habit.”

 Three characteristics of “non-negotiable” daily habits: